 Moravia High School is an Appanoose County secondary school located in Moravia, Iowa.
 The sports teams are collectively called “The Mohawks”.
 A small school district (142 students in grades 7-12), it has been growing in recent years.
 It was mentioned as a bronze medal school in U.S. News & World Report’s “Best High Schools”. – via Wikipedia

-I graduated from Moravia High School sixth in my class… of twenty-eight.
+I graduated from Moravia High School fourth in my class… of twenty-eight.
 I was active in many extra-curriculars like: Student Council (President for 2 years), Brain/Quiz Bowl (Team Captain), FCCLA/FHA (State Convention Delegate 2001), Choir, and Show Choir.
 I actually posted years ago where I spent my time in high school (hint: very little in actual classes).
 Because of my activities, I was able to get out of class pretty often to do things like fill the soda machines, setup or tear down student council events like homecoming and dances, work with the PCIT team to install/fix district computers, travel to Brain Bowl meets, and visit another local school as part of a Health class I was taking over the Iowa Communications Network.
 And even though I didn’t spend as much time in class as the State of Iowa would like, I finished with a quality GPA and a diverse set of skills that would help shape me into who I am today.

 People like to knock small schools… But with more than a decade of experience between high school and today, I feel privileged for the opportunity to have gone to a small school.
 It afforded me the kind of personal community that as a kid you couldn’t wait to escape.
 It’s only now that I realize how much of a family my little school really gave me.